 The Electrotechnical Apprenticeship (C&G 5357) Standard has been approved and replaces the 2357-13 and 23 Frameworks.

-The occupational profiles defined in the new Electrotechnical apprenticeship still remain the same; on successful completion learners will either become Installation or Maintenance Electricians.
+The occupational profiles defined in the new Electrotechnical Apprenticeship still remain the same; on successful completion learners will either become Installation Electrician.

 Individual employers will identify any relevant entry requirements in terms of previous qualifications, trainability tests, or other criteria.
-Most candidates will have English and mathematics at Level 2 on entry, or will have achieved that level by the end of the apprenticeship.
+Most candidates will have either GCSE's in English and mathematics or at Level 2 on entry, or will need to have achieved this level by the end of the apprenticeship via Funtional Skills delivery.

 commissioning and maintaining electrical and electronic components and devices.

-Below is the new Trailblazer/Standard Plan which shows you how the course is structured.
+Below is the new Standard Plan which shows you how the course is structured.

-To use EAS Mechanical as your training provider and enrol your apprentice(s) please call or email for more information on how to sign up.
+To use EAS Mechanical as your training provider and enrol your Apprentice(s) please call or click here to contact us.